History of Honduras: Rise of US influence (1899–1919)

-The fruit companies' activity
+Fruit companies' activity

 The Liberal government opted to expand production in mining and agriculture, and in 1876 began granting substantial grants of land and tax exemptions to foreign concerns as well as to local businesses.
 Mining was particularly important, and the new policies coincided with the growth of banana exports, which began in the Bay Islands in the 1870s and was pursued on the mainland by small and middling farmers in the 1880s.
 Liberal concessions allowed U.S.-based concerns to enter the Honduran market, first as shipping companies, then as railroad and banana producing enterprises.
 The U.S. companies created very large plantations worked by labor that flooded into the region from the densely settled Pacific coast, other Central American countries, and thanks to the company's policies favoring English speaking people, from the English-speaking Caribbean.
 The result was an enclave economy centered on the settlements and activities of the three major companies, Cuyamel Fruit Company, Standard Fruit and particularly United Fruit after it absorbed Cuyamel in 1930.

-In 1899, Vaccaro Brothers and Company (later known as Standard Fruit), a New Orleans-based fruit corporation, came to Honduras in 1899 to buy coconuts, oranges and bananas on Roatán.
+In 1899, Vaccaro Brothers and Company (later known as Standard Fruit), a New Orleans–based fruit corporation, came to Honduras in 1899 to buy coconuts, oranges and bananas on Roatán.
 After successfully selling the fruit in New Orleans, the company moved to the mainland of Honduras.
 In 1901, Vaccaro Brothers established offices in La Ceiba and Salado and eventually controlled the banana industry between Boca Cerrada and Balfate (an area of about 80 kilometers of coastline).
 In 1900, American businessman Samuel Zemurray and United Fruit came to Honduras to purchase banana plantations.
 In 1905, Zemurray started buying his own plantations and in 1910, after purchasing 5000 acre of plantation land in Honduras, formed his own company, the Cuyamel Fruit Company.
 The two companies' wealth and powerful connections allowed them to gain extraordinary influence in the Honduran government.

 Rivalries between the companies, however, escalated in 1910, when the United Fruit came to Honduras to set up operations; the company had already been a local producer of bananas in Honduras.
 By 1912, United Fruit had two concessions it had purchased with government approval.
 One was to build a railroad from Tela to Progreso in the Sula Valley, and the other was to build a railroad from Trujillo to the city of Juticalpa in Olancho.
 In 1913, United Fruit established the Tela Railroad Company and shortly thereafter a similar subsidiary, the Trujillo Railroad Company; these two railroads managed the concessions which the Honduran government granted them.
 Through these two railroad companies, United Fruit dominated the banana trade in Honduras.